Shivmalge/USA-Residential-House-Price-Prediction/README.md

        housing isn't built fast enough to accommodate the influx of people, housing pries in the area will rise.
 Even if the supply of housing does keep pace with the demand, home's value may increase simply because people want to be where we are living in good area.

+       There could be some other factors in desirability that could affects the price.
+       1. Average Income of Area
+       2.